BADMS/script.toolbox/Readme.md

   PIXELATION_SIZE     1-infinity, though 1 will return a 1:1 copy!

   RADIUS_SIZE         The larger the more blurred the returned image

+  DELTA_X/Y           Lower the delta for high distortion, higher delta for low distortion

 - Window properties: